Ole Ivar Lovaas

-Ole Ivar Løvaas (8 May 1927 – 2 August 2010) was a Norwegian-American clinical psychologist and professor at the University of California, Los Angeles.
-He is most well known for his research on what is now called applied behavior analysis (ABA) to teach autistic children through prompts, modeling, and positive reinforcement.
-The therapy is also noted for its former use of aversives (punishment) to reduce undesired behavior.
+Ole Ivar Lovaas (8 May 1927 – 2 August 2010) was a Norwegian-American clinical psychologist and professor at the University of California, Los Angeles.
+He was most well known for his research on what is now called applied behavior analysis (ABA) to modify the behavior of autistic children through prompts, modeling, and positive reinforcement.
+His methods included the use of aversives (punishment), such as electric shocks and slaps, to reduce undesired behavior.

-Lovaas founded the Lovaas Institute and co-founded the Autism Society of America.
-He is also considered a pioneer of ABA due to his development of discrete trial training and controversial early intensive behavioral intervention for autistic children.

-His work influenced how autism is treated, and Lovaas received widespread acclaim and several awards during his lifetime.
+Lovaas' work influenced how autism is treated, and he received widespread acclaim and several awards during his lifetime, but also strong criticisms from many autistic activists and researchers aligned with the autistic rights and neurodiversity movements.
+Lovaas has also been criticized (including contemporaneously by other ABA researchers) for his participation in a study that tested the efficacy of conversion therapy on a 4-year-old boy.